ucsb-cs16/w24-tr/labs/Functions.md

 - Life will be much better if can represent a time in a single variable.
 Pick a smart representation that lets you do this.
 Don't use global variables!
 - Classes may start or end at midnight, but they'll never cross it.
+- If the user enters an invalid time, they should only need to re-enter that one time.
+If the user enters an invalid class,  they should only need to re-enter the start and end times for that one class.

 ## Bit Math